top of page

 Macy’s is the largest department store in the United States, best known for offering fashion, beauty and lifestyle brands all under one roof.
 With a strong domestic presence, Macy's began exploring opportunities to expand into the Chinese market as part of its global growth strategy.

 The Chinese retail landscape had already evolved into a highly digital ecosystem, where traditional department store models held little relevance.
-At the center of this ecosystem was a new generation of consumers: Gen Z.

 The Challenge